 specialized in Classical Studies and she owns a Certificate in Greek Sign Language.
 She also

-holds an ECPE Certificate in English from Michigan University and a Delf B1 Certificate in French.
+holds a Michigan (ECPE) Certificate in English and a DELF (B2) Certificate in French.

 Her great interest in the education field led her to participate in several certified teaching

-seminars, in Erasmus+ projects, in Youth Exchanges, in Training Courses, and in varied
+seminars both of formal and non-formal education, in Erasmus+ projects, Youth Exchanges, Training Courses, and in varied

-Voluntary Projects.
+Voluntary Projects, such as educational, environmental, cultural and social ones since 2010.
 During her studies and afterwards, Georgia worked as a facilitator of

 formal and non-formal educational activities at the Central Public Library of Serres and of

-Reading Empowerment Sessions at the Central Public Library of Komotini.
+Reading Empowerment & Creative Writing Sessions at the Central Public Library of Komotini.

 Since 2015 she has been teaching to a wide range of students, as Ancient and Modern Greek